Links (external links open in a new window)

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.

-Many thanks to Ger for some additional photo’s.
+Many thanks to Ger for some additional photo’s and all the help.